 By the 1920s there were many mission based people serving in the Southern Appalachians.
 A conference of Mountain Workers was started.
 It was at this annual conference that regional leaders like Allen H. Eaton, Olive Dame Campbell, Frances Goodrich, and Lucy Morgan met to exchange ideas.
 In 1926, Olive Campbell gave a speech to the assembly urging the formation of a cooperative arts organization that would educate mountain craftspeople in fine craft art and provide a market reaching a larger community.
 In 1928, eight future Guild members gathered at Penland, NC to discuss what such an organization would look like.
 Two years later the conference introduced the Southern Mountain Handicraft Guild with an exhibition of handcrafted work.

 Chartered in 1930, it would grow to become one of the strongest craft organizations in the country.
-Second in age only to the Boston Society of Arts and Crafts, the Guild now represents over 900 craftspeople in 293 counties of 9 southeastern states.
+Second in age only to the Boston Society of Arts and Crafts, the Guild now represents 780 craftspeople in 293 counties of 9 southeastern states.
 The Guild has partnered with the National Park Service for more than fifty years.
 It operates the Blue Ridge Parkway's Folk Art Center.
 For information on the Craft Fairs of the Southern Highlands, Special Events, the Folk Art Center, The Shops, Membership in the Guild and links to our members that are online, visit our site.

 The Craft Revival project